Mini-Batch Covariance, Diffusion Limits, and Oracle Complexity in Stochastic Gradient Descent: A Sampling-Design Perspective: Numerical Validation

-\paragraph{What the figure shows.} Figure~\ref{fig:directional} (left) displays directional variances on log--log axes: both models decay as $1/N$, but the anisotropic curve is \emph{systematically above} the isotropic one along the top eigendirections.
-Figure~\ref{fig:directional} (right) plots the ratio $\E_{\mathrm{aniso}}/\E_{\mathrm{iso}}$.
-At the largest budget the ratios are $1.65$, $1.45$, and $1.26$ for $k=1,2,3$, mirroring the eigenvalue ordering $\lambda_1>\lambda_2>\lambda_3$ of $G^\star$.
-This confirms the paper's central message: \emph{anisotropic noise geometry concentrates residual error along the top noise eigendirections, an effect that isotropic surrogates cannot capture.}
+For $k=1,2,3$ we project $\theta_T$ onto the top eigenvectors $v_k$ of $G^\star$ and compute the directional second moment $\E[\langle v_k,\theta_T\rangle^2]$ under the same decaying-step setup as Experiment~4.
+Figure~\ref{fig:directional} (left) shows that both models decay as $1/N$, but the anisotropic curve is systematically above the isotropic one along the top eigendirections.
+The right panel plots the ratio $\E_{\mathrm{aniso}}/\E_{\mathrm{iso}}$: at the largest budget the empirical ratios are $(1.76, 1.33, 1.35)$ for $k=1,2,3$, close to the linearized Lyapunov prediction $(1.77, 1.40, 1.33)$ obtained from $H^\star\Sigma_U+\Sigma_U H^{\star\top}=G^\star$.
+The ratios are strictly greater than one in every direction and largest along the top eigenvector of $G^\star$.
+Trace-matched isotropic noise matches the scalar-risk summaries of Experiments~3--4 but cannot reproduce this direction-by-direction risk allocation; the identified geometry determines which parameter directions carry the most residual risk.

-\paragraph{So what.} For OR applications (e.g., revenue management, inventory optimization), different parameter directions may map to economically distinct decisions.
-The directional amplification ratios ($1.65\times$, $1.45\times$, $1.26\times$) show that the Fisher/Godambe geometry identifies \emph{which} decisions carry the most residual risk---information that a scalar temperature model discards.